dart-lang/site-www/src/guides/libraries/c-interop.md

   and [in active development](https://github.com/dart-lang/sdk/issues/50565).
 {{site.alert.end}}

-Packages containing native code which must be built before the package can be used, can include a `build.dart` script for building the native code.

-Secondly, packages using native code need to access the bundled code at runtime.
-To abstract over the bundle format, native code can be accessed via an _asset id_.
-Native assets are declared via a `build.dart` script.
+The Native Assets feature aims to resolve a number of issues associated with the distribution of Dart packages that depend on native code.
+It does so by providing uniform hooks for integrating with various build systems involved in building Flutter and standalone Dart applications.

+With native assets, you can now include a `build.dart` script as part of your package.
+This script builds the native code contained in the package that needs to be built before the package can be used.
+Then, the `build.dart` script communicates the built [`Asset`]s to the Dart or Flutter build.
+Subsequently, the native assets are bundled with Flutter and Dart standalone applications and can now be accssed at runtime via the [`assetId`][] provided in the `build.dart` script to identify them.

 ### Walkthrough of `native_add_library`